-Carbon Capture & Storage Projects in Europe often require that CO2 volumes are transported from emitters located in one country to a CCS storage site located in another country.
-The transborder transportation of CO2 for CCS purposes is governed by article 6 of the London Protocol as amended in 2009.
-In a nutshell, it allows for CO2 streams to be exported for disposal only where an agreement or an arrangement (MOU type) is entered into by the countries concerned.
+BARRIER: Barriers to trans-border CO2 transport for CCS 1.
+Barrier description a.
+Please describe, as Carbon Capture & Storage Projects in Europe often require the concretely as possible, the CO2 volumes are transported from emitters located in one cross-border issue hampering country to a CCS storage site located in another country.
+The operations. transborder transportation of CO2 for CCS purposes is governed by article 6 of the London Protocol as amended in 2009.
+In a nutshell, it allows for CO 2 streams to be exported for disposal only where an agreement or an arrangement (MOU type) is entered into by the countries concerned.
 The agreement must allocate permitting responsibilities between the countries exporting and receiving the waste.